aammd/MS_computational_ecology_opinion/ms.md

 ## Training and advising computational ecologists

-@barraquand_lqt -- expressed lack of training
+@barr14lqt highlighted the fact that, professional ecologists received *less* quantitative and computational thinking that they think should be necessary.

-@hoffman_dam -- increase exposures across different classes
+Increasing the amount of such training does not necessarily imply that natural history or field practice will be sacrified on the altar of mathematics: rather, ecology would benefit from introducing more quantitative skills and reasoning across all courses, and introductiory ones in particular [@hoff16dam].
+Instead of dividing the field further beteen empirically and theoretically minded scientists, this would showcase quantitative skills are being transversal to all questions that ecology can adress.

-- @roche_pda @roche_tpd -- low adherence to standards (emphasize at all time)
+- @roch15pda @roch14tpd -- low adherence to standards (emphasize at all time)

 Emphasize that computational power and increased data availability will allow more predictions but the time to test them is not compressible.
 Let theory +